 Lily-Rose Depp stars as Ellen Hutter in director Robert Eggers’ NOSFERATU, a Focus Features release.
 Credit: Courtesy of Focus Features / © 2024 FOCUS FEATURES LLC |

-The lilac takes on a symbolic life of it own in a new horror film being released in theaters on Christmas Day 2024.
+The lilac takes on a symbolic life of its own in a new horror film being released in theaters on Christmas Day 2024.

 I attended a preview screening of "Nosferatu" on Friday, December 13.
 It is a remake of the 1922 classic horror film, which was based on (completely ripped off, *ahem*) the "Dracula" novel by Bram Stoker.
 (Warning: The film is gruesome and hard to watch in many sections.
 It is definitely not for all.)

-The print shown above is by Open Sea Design and is inspired by "Ellen Hutter, a haunted young woman pursued by a terrifying vampire infatuated with her."
-They also offer this card with just a simple lilac flower on it.
-Note that there is also a limited edition NOSFERATU perfume for $125.00.
-(It is currently sold out!)
-It is described as having a "chilling scent of wilting lilacs, velvety vegan ambergris and strikes of lightning that fill the air with petrichor and electricity—It's both delicate and hedonistic."
-On a side note, if you are interested in adding more "Nosferatu" flowers to your goth garden.
-Check out this dark--purple daylily with a chartreuse-green throat.
+On a side note, if you are interested in adding more "Nosferatu" flowers to your goth garden, check out this dark-purple daylily with a chartreuse-green throat.
 I have found no other flowers or plants with "Nosferatu" in their names.
-Plant breeders get on your marks - get set - go!
+Plant breeders, get on your marks - get set - go!
 Find out more about goth gardening here and here.

 ReplyDeleteI like the valuable information you supply for your articles